hurrymaplelad/grunt-relative-root/README.md

 Relativize absolute paths in HTML and CSS.

 You built some static website.
-Maybe your gonna host it on gh-pages.
+Maybe you're gonna host it on gh-pages.
 Maybe you're squating a stellar domain name, but you'd rather review the site on `<yourname>.github.io/<yourproject>` before you repoint DNS.
 How do you make your pages work from both `/<yourproject/` and `/`?

 Add something like this to your Gruntfile: